bencoman/pharogui-exercism/README.md

 So one approach would be using NeoJSON to parse the response body to get a Tonel file as a string, and parse that to create the package, classes and methods.
 Some discussion here... http://forum.world.st/Tonel-Fileout-tt5079805.html

+Actually I think here we dont need support for a package-per-tonel file.
+The "slug" or "name" fields could provide the package name, with a tonel file per class - which presumably may provide better conformance to expectations of Execism web UI has for  other languages, than putting everything in a single file.